kentaroy47/pytorch-cifar10-fp16/README.md

 Note that Ampere cores are required for efficient FP16 training.

+You should play around with minibatch size for best performance.

 TensorCores are used to boost up the training speed!!

 ## Usage